Center-of-mass energy dependence of intrinsic-$k_T$ distributions obtained from Drell-Yan production: Intrinsic- distribution for different values

 An optimal $q_s$ value was obtained from the minimum of the $\chi^2$ distribution with the best value for $q_s$ found to be $q_s = 1.0\; \GeV \pm 0.08\; \GeV$.
 This result was found to be consistent with $q_s$ values obtained from the measurements at lower center-of-mass energies and only a very mild dependence of $q_s$ on $\sqrt{s}$ was observed.

-In the following we mimic parton-shower event generators by demanding a finite $q_0=1(2)\;\GeV $ (without performing new fits).
+In the following we mimic parton-shower event generators by demanding a finite $q_0=1$ and $2\;\GeV $ (without performing new fits).
 With such a treatment we come as close as possible to the treatment in collinear parton-shower event generators.
-We determine $q_s$ from the same experimental data as in Ref.~\cite{Bubanja:2023nrd}.
+We determine $q_s$ from the experimental data given in Table.~\ref{tab:Mesurements}.
 Since most of the measurements do not provide a detailed uncertainty breakdown, we treat all the uncertainties as uncorrelated.
 The impact of the intrinsic-\kt\ distribution at low collision energies has been analyzed using the entire range of \ptll , while at higher center-of-mass energies, we only included bins up to the peak region ($\ptll \simeq 8$~GeV) in the $\chi^2$ calculation.
-In Table.~\ref{tab:Mesurements} a list of the experimental measurements used in the determination of the width of the intrinsic-\kt\ distribution is given.

 Figure~\ref{fig:q02_chi2} shows $\chi^2 - \chi^2_{\rm {min}}$ as a function of $q_s$ for $q_0 = 1 (2)$~GeV for low collision energies, from about 20 to 200 \GeV\ (27.4~\GeV\ from E288~\cite{Ito:1980ev}, 38.8~\GeV\ from E605~\cite{Moreno:1990sf} and 200~\GeV\ from PHENIX~\cite{Aidala:2018ajl}) as well as for high collision energies obtained at Tevatron and LHC (1.96~\TeV\ from CDF~\cite{CDF:2012brb}, 8~\TeV\ from ATLAS~\cite{Aad:2015auj} and 13~\TeV\ from CMS~\cite{CMS:2022ubq}).
 The lines shown in the figures present $\chi^2(q_s) - \chi^2_{\rm {min}}$ with a cubic spline function interpolated through the points.